ABAAD

 GBV Safety Audits

-Safety audits conducted across assigned collective shelter sites to map and address GBV risks for women and girls, informing site-level protection interventions.
+52 GBV safety audits were conducted until now across assigned collective shelter sites to map and address GBV risks for women and girls, informing site-level protection interventions.

 Geographic Coverage